Should You Get Mechanical Breakdown Insurance or an Extended Warranty?

 Does Car Insurance Cover Mechanical Breakdown?

-No, regular car insurance is not meant to cover regular breakdowns or maintenance.
-You can buy Mechanical Breakdown Insurance separately or by endorsement.
+No, regular car insurance does not cover regular breakdowns or maintenance.
+You can buy Mechanical Breakdown Insurance separately or by an endorsement to your car policy.
 Note that MBI does not replace regular car insurance, it is an add-on.

 How Much Does Mechanical Breakdown Insurance Coverage Cost?